slowputing/slowputing.github.io/_posts/2019-11-08-install-raspberry-pi-desktop.md

 ---
 layout: page
-title: "Install Raspberry Pi Desktop"
+title: "Install Raspberry Pi Desktop on your PC or Mac"
 date: 2019-12-08 17:00:00 +01:00
 ---